KenLorenz/students-profile/readme.md

 To Dos:

 - CRUD of Province -- Done
-- CRUD of Town City
+- CRUD of Town City -- Done
 - Fix Edit of Student's Profile include table student_details
 - Fix Edit of Student's Profile use appropriate controls for gender and birthdate.
 - Modify display in students table include some data from student_details table